 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress the status of your career but not getting results?
-Have you ever asked yourself what the reason is for why your friend or colleague gets promoted, while you’re still in the same position?
-The truth is, most of us commit common blunders in our careers that stagnate the pace of growth.
-Read on to learn about these mistakes and learn how to avoid them.
+Are you doing everything to grow the status of your career but without success?
+Have you ever considered why your colleague or friend is promoted while you’re stuck in the same spot?
+The truth is, most of us commit common blunders in our work that slow down development.
+Read on to learn about these mistakes and ways you can avoid making them.

 Key Takeaways